 Provide remote support internally within your corporate LAN and externally over the Internet.

 Remote Utilities provides an easy way to establish a remote session over the Internet.
-You don’t need to configure firewalls and routers — just enable the Internet ID option and connect to a remote computer using its unique 9-digit ID:
+You don’t need to configure firewalls and routers — just enable the Internet ID connection option and connect to a remote computer using its Internet-ID code:

 Chat with your customers during a remote session — no need to use instant messaging applications or make a phone call.
 You can use a dedicated chat mode or open a chat panel side by side with your remote session window: